Recruitment - Governors, Trustees and Clerks

 Academy schools will have parent places, in standalone academies these places will be on the Trust board; in multi-academy trusts the places may be at Trust board level, local governing body level, or both.
 Please check your articles.

 In maintained schools an election process is carried out in order to fill parent vacancies, many academy schools also use this process.
 Within the resources below you will find a parent governor election pack, with guidance on how to conduct the process, model letters and ballot papers.
 For elected positions the board cannot insist on a particular skill, but they can certainly inform the electorate of the skills they are seeking.
+The term of office for a parent governor commences on the date they are elected.

 It is worth noting that the parent governor or trustee is not on the board to represent the stakeholder group which elected them.
 The governing board must operate, collectively, in the best interest of pupils, not as a collection of individuals lobbying for the interests of the constituency from which they were elected or appointed.
 Meaningful and effective engagement with parents, staff and the wider community is vital but it is not the role of governing boards to provide this through their membership.
 Boards need to assure themselves that specific arrangements are in place to understand the views of parents, staff and the wider community and that their feedback is listened to.